Lawyer profile for Global 2022

 This content is provided by Atsutoshi Maeda

-Atsutoshi regularly advises Japanese and non-Japanese clients on various general corporate matters in the areas of corporate law, contract law, labor law, property law, securities law and various types of business law, as well as to assist clients in domestic and cross border M&As.
-Given the unique nature of Japanese business culture and legal and contract frameworks that are distinct from western practices, Atsutoshi always clarifies what non-Japanese clients can expect and should not expect from contract negotiation, semi-contentious discussions, employment issues and/or with the handling of transactions.
-As such, for international foreign clients, he always aims to demystify Japanese law and local market practice.
+Atsutoshi specializes in advising clients on domestic and cross border M&As and also regularly advises Japanese and non-Japanese clients on various general corporate matters, contract law, labor law, property law, securities laws and various types of business laws in Japan.
+Given the unique and distinct nature of Japanese business culture and legal and contractual framework from western practices, Atsutoshi always clarifies what non-Japanese clients can and should not expect from contract negotiations, semi-contentious discussions, and employment issues when handling transactions with a Japanese party.
+Atsutoshi received an LLM from University College London and has international exposure in dealing with clients from across the globe that he understands the confusion non-Japanese clients may face when doing business in Japan.
+His aim is to demystify Japanese laws and Japanese local market traditions and practices for ease of doing business in the country.

 Admitted in Japan (2000).